E Company, 506th Infantry Regiment: Destruction of Stick 66

 Most of Easy Company's headquarters section was assigned to Stick #66, with Robert Burr Smith and Joseph "Red" Hogan assigned to other planes to save weight.
 The 17 members of Stick #66 included company commander Meehan and three of its most senior non-commissioned officers: First Sergeant Bill Evans, Staff Sergeant Murray Roberts (the Supply Sergeant) and Sergeant Elmer Murray (the Operations Sergeant).
 Sergeant Carwood Lipton recalled later that he had strategized various combat situations with Sergeant Murray while the rest of Easy Company went to the movies the day before the jump.

 Plane #66 led a diamond formation that also included #67 to the left, #68 to the right, and #69 in the trailing position.
 Over France, the plane carrying Stick #66 was hit by anti-aircraft fire.
 The pilot did a 180-degree turn and turned the landing lights on as the plane lost altitude, but it hit a hedgerow and exploded, killing all aboard.
 The crash was witnessed by Ed Mauser of E Company's 2nd Platoon, who had leaped from plane #69 after it was hit by flak and the pilot turned on the green jump light.
 Mauser's neck was snapped back by his plane's prop blast and he faced backward as he floated downwards, giving him a view of plane #66.

-Brecourt Manor assault
+Brécourt Manor Assault

-With Meehan missing (it was only discovered later that he had been killed), Richard Winters was the most senior officer in Easy Company and took command.
-After assembling on the ground, the men of E Company disabled a battery of four German heavy guns on D-Day that threatened forces coming along Causeway 2.
+With Meehan missing (it was only discovered later that he had been killed), Richard Winters was the most senior officer in Easy Company and took command; it was his first assignment as the acting company commander.
+After assembling on the ground, the men of E Company, with the assistance of D Company, disabled a battery of four German heavy guns in the assault of Brécourt Manor on D-Day that threatened forces coming along Causeway 2.